Leader-board/OA-and-Interviews/Online Assessments.md

 How do you prepare for this test?
 Official past papers are rare and hard to find; a couple of resources are given below:

 * [Flow_Traders_Example_Math_Test_2020.pdf](media%2FFlow_Traders_Example_Math_Test_2020.pdf)
 * [flow_traders_pt1_excel.xlsx](media%2Fflow_traders_pt1_excel.xlsx) - this is the same as the above, but in an Excel format which has automatic scoring and marking built-in.
 You'll need to time the test yourself though.
+* [Practice-Math-Test_4.pdf](media%2FPractice-Math-Test_4.pdf) - this is more of a "half test" as it includes only a bit more than half the questions in the actual test

 Note that you might end up getting some questions in the practice test in the actual exam - this has been the case the two times I did the exam!